 The overall cost for your road trip can be estimated using six key factors:

-To make the most of the States, and not be hit by any unexpected costs, take the time to budget and have an idea of how much cash you need in pocket, vs underestimating the costs and then having to restrict the potential enjoyment of the trip.
-You view our online Travel Money Oz budget planning tool here.
+To make the most of the USA, and to avoid being hit by any unexpected costs, take the time to budget and have an idea of how much cash you’ll need in your pocket.
+This means you won’t have to worry about underestimating costs and having to restrict the potential enjoyment of your trip.

 This blog is provided for information only and does not take into consideration your objectives, financial situation or needs.
 You should consider whether the information and suggestions contained in any blog entry are appropriate for you, having regard to your own objectives, financial situation and needs.
 While we take reasonable care in providing the blog, we give no warranties or representations that it is complete or accurate, or is appropriate for you.
 We are not liable for any loss caused, whether due to negligence or otherwise, arising from use of, or reliance on, the information and/or suggestions contained in this blog.